Like most wild foods today, honey locust doesn’t enjoy the notoriety it deserves. It stands a living relic from a bygone era, a memory that lives on.

 Related to tamarind and carob, the flavor of honey locust is a cross between both — with a good share of banana thrown in.
 Feedipedia says “the sweet pulp has always attracted animals and people alike, when better sweets are not available.”
 Hmm…

 There’s no shame in being second, unless it’s being second only to black walnuts for being most likely to be raked up, piled into a garbage can, and carried to the curb.
+But there’s a reason honey locust can still be found in many areas, and it has to do with people who appreciated it far more than we do today.

 Soak in just enough warm water to cover for at least an hour.
 Then squeeze out the pulp.
 It’s a fun way to get your hands gooey.
 Use as is or freeze into cubes in an ice tray for later use.
 You can cook it down, but expect something more like apple butter than syrup.